Llyn Cowlyd: Reservoir

 The lake is a reservoir, providing water for the towns of Conwy and Colwyn Bay, having been purchased for £55,000 by the Conway and Colwyn Bay Joint Water Supply Board, a joint authority set up in 1891, via a pipe network some 60 km long.
 However, these pipes are underground, their presence only given away by the chamber covers at Siglen, and the occasional isolated pump-house along the route.
-These water supply pipes should not be confused with the large (5 ft 10 in diameter) black pipeline which runs for 5 miles from the dam to Dolgarrog, and serves the power station there, built in 1925, to support the aluminum works.
+These water supply pipes should not be confused with the large (1.77m or 5 ft 10 in diameter) black pipeline which runs for 3 km (5 miles) from the dam to Dolgarrog, and serves the power station there, built in 1925, to support the aluminum works.
 During World War II a shepherd called Wil Roberts was paid a nominal sum of money to check the pipeline for bomb damage or any signs of sabotage.
 His only find was a crashed Anson aircraft in February 1944.
 The water mains from Cowlyd are interconnected by means of cross-overs at various points with those which were laid by the Llandudno Improvement Commissioners (later duplicated by the Llandudno Urban District Council) from their source, Llyn Dulyn.
 This was to provide continuity of supply to each reticulation in case of emergency.
 In 1965, local water undertakings were grouped together under the control of the Conway Valley Water Board, whose Engineer and Manager, Joseph M. Campbell, was the last Engineer to Conway and Colwyn Bay Joint Water Supply Board.
 Since the 1990s, the Llandudno system has been supplied from Cowlyd when Dulyn transferred for generating purposes.